Important Signs That Your Daughter-in-law Doesn’t Like You

-What do I do when my daughter in law lacks trust for me?
+2. What do I do when my daughter-in-law lacks trust in me?

 Usually, when people don’t trust us, it is because of the experiences they have with us.
-Perhaps she knows certain things about you that makes her not trust you.
-For example, if she feels like you gossip about other people a lot, she might find it hard confiding in you about certain things in her life or her family.
-If she finds you to be too lenient or too harsh with her children, she might find it hard leaving them with you for a long time.
+Perhaps she knows certain things about you that make her not trust you.
+For example, if she feels like you gossip about other people a lot, she might find it hard to confide in you about certain things in her life or her family.
+If she finds you to be too lenient or too harsh with her children, she might find it hard to leave them with you for a long time.
 Try to identify areas where she lacks trust with you and try to act better.

-There are two responsibilities most daughter-in-laws and mother-in-law share in common in a family; wife and mom.
+There are two responsibilities most daughter-in-laws and mother-in-law share in common in a family; wife, and mom.
 The expectation is that since they share these roles, they would be more tolerant of each other.
 Sadly, it is not the case.
-Studies show that mother in-laws and daughter in-laws have more conflict that mother in-laws and son in-law.
+Studies show that mother in-laws and daughter in-laws have more conflict than mother-in-laws and son-in-law.
 Studies also show that most conflicts stem from conflict of interest.
 Daughter in-laws are often in conflict with their mother in-laws about parenting styles and gender roles.
-We’ve identified 10 signs that tell you whether your daughter in law dislikes you or not.
-We’ve also proffered 7 ways to handle your daughter in law.
+We’ve identified 10 signs that tell you whether your daughter-in-law dislikes you or not.
+We’ve also proffered 7 ways to handle your daughter-in-law.
 We hope that this article helps you address any issues you might be having with your daughter-in-law.

 ESTIMATED TIME DESIGNING AND UPLOADING THIS ARTICLE